Our School Curriculum

 Phonics is taught daily as soon as children begin in EYFS until the end of Year 2.
 After Year 2 the children who still need to work on their phonics are given lessons focused on their own specific needs.
 Children are exposed to the phonemes and graphemes which make up our language in a systematic way (based on Letters and Sounds).
 They are taught to apply their knowledge of sounds to reading and writing words and then to reading and writing those sounds and words in sentences and books.
 Early readers have the opportunity to read a variety of books including those from our ‘school’ reading scheme and phonics-based books too.
 Early writers use their phonics knowledge to write their first words and then their first sentences.

-Religious Education (statutory), Personal, Social, Health, Cultural and Spiritual education and Modern Foreign Languages (French) are all taught by class (and PPA) teachers.
+Religious Education (statutory), Personal, Social, Health, Cultural and Spiritual education and Modern Foreign Languages (French) are all taught by both class and PPA teachers.
 These subjects are taught regularly to all children from EYFS to Year 6.
-History, Geography, Art and Design, Design Technology and Science are taught through the half-termly topics.
-The remainder of Science, Music and ICT are taught weekly by class teachers in KS1 and by specialist teachers/PPA teachers in KS2.
+History, Geography, Art and Design, Design Technology and some Science are taught through the half-termly topics.
+The remainder of Science (Scientific Enquiry) is taught weekly by class teachers.
+Music, French and ICT are taught by specialist teachers/PPA teachers in KS2.
 Discrete subjects are also regularly promoted within school eg we have British Values, RE , MFL, Science & E-safety Days throughout the year.
 Other days enjoyed by the children include World Book Day and Fund raising days like Sports Relief and Comic Relief.

 The National Curriculum covers Years 1 to 6 only.
 EYFS use ‘Development Matters’ as the basis for their learning journeys and this document covers all 17 areas of learning for children at this stage of their education.
 This document can be found in the EYFS section of the website.